Emperor Yingzong of Ming: Second reign

 Emperor Yingzong initially honored and promoted the organizers of the coup, (Note: Xu Yuzhen was appointed as the head of the Grand Secretariat and, concurrently, minister of war.
-Shi Heng was granted the title of duke (gong), while his corrupt cousin, Shi Biao, became a marquis (hou).
+Shi Heng was granted the title of duke (gong), while his corrupt cousin Shi Biao became a marquis (hou).
 Cao Jixiang was appointed as the head of the Directorate of Ceremonial, effectively becoming the leader of the eunuchs and the commander of the Beijing garrison.
 His adopted son, Cao Qin, was given the title of count (bo).) but once he solidified his position as the leader of the government, he gradually removed them one by one.
 Xu Youzhen was dismissed in August 1457, Shi Heng died in prison in February 1460, and Cao Jixiang and his family were executed for treason in August 1461.
 The new regime wasted no time in purging the Jingtai Emperor's followers, many of whom were falsely accused, such as Yu Qian.
 According to Fang Chao-ying, the deposed Jingtai Emperor was likely strangled, and his reputation tarnished.
 In contrast, Wang Zhen was given an official burial, a statue in the Zhihua Temple, and the posthumous name "Jingzhong".
 These purges only served to make Emperor Yingzong's regime unpopular.
 In an attempt to improve his image, the Emperor appointed respected scholars Xue Xuan and Li Xian to the Grand Secretariat.
 In late June 1457, Shi Heng and Cao Jixiang decided that they no longer needed the cooperation of Xu Youzhen, who headed the Grand Secretariat, and had him arrested and banished to Yunnan.
 This move prompted the resignation of Xue Xuan and Minister of Justice Xuan Ni in protest.

 In early 1460, mutual accusations and arrests led to the death of Shi Heng.
 Fearing a similar fate, Cao Jixiang and his adopted son Cao Qin planned a rebellion.
-In August 1461, General Cao Qin, along with the Mongol troops under his command, rose up in rebellion.
+In August 1461, Cao Qin, along with the Mongol troops under his command, rose up in rebellion.
 The immediate cause of this uprising was the death of the head of Imperial Guard who was investigating Cao's illegal business dealings with the Mongols.
 The rebel troops, led by Cao, set fire to both the west and east gates of the imperial city, but the flames were quickly extinguished by rain once the fighting began.
 They also killed several ministers before eventually surrendering to government troops.
 After the rebellion was defeated, Cao Qin committed suicide.